Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: Discussion

 The brightness of the patterns and the distribution of the photons between the two frames become significantly more restrictive for the \emph{two-color} imaging case, were the two overlapping fields come from two XFEL pulses at different photon energies.
-Here, the special mode of operation of the XFEL undulators delivers two light pulses with significantly reduced intensity with respect to standard operation mode~\cite{serkez2020opportunities}, as further discussed in Appendix \ref{subsec:SQS}.
+Here, the special mode of operation of the XFEL undulators delivers two light pulses with significantly reduced intensity with respect to standard operation mode~\cite{serkez2020opportunities}, as further discussed in \methods \ref{subsec:SQS}.
 Therefore, the reconstructions of xenon-doped superfluid helium nanodroplets shown in Fig.~\ref{fig:SQS_results} are only possible by employing the DCDI method \cite{tanyag2015communication}, which is restricted to samples embedded in nanoparticles with known shape and low scattering cross-section -- so far only demonstrated for the specific case of superfluid helium nanodroplets \cite{tanyagCHAPTERExperimentsLarge2017}.

 The employment of the DCDI approach greatly reduces the problem complexity and makes the reconstruction process significantly more resilient to noise.
-Even so, only specific patterns with optimal condition, i.e.\ higher brightness and similar photon yields between the two frames, turn out to be tractable.
-Tests on simulated \emph{two-color} diffraction images, discussed in Sec.~S1.4 of the Supplemental Material \cite{supplemental}, suggest, however, that even just a twofold increase of the diffraction intensity can lead to a stunning improvement in the reconstruction quality and reliability.
+Under the experimental conditions of our measurement, only specific patterns with optimal condition, i.e., higher brightness and similar photon yields between the two frames, turned out to be tractable (as further discussed in Sec.
+S2 of the Supplemental Material \cite{supplemental}).

+Tests on simulated two-color diffraction images, however, suggest that even just a twofold increase of the diffraction intensity can lead to a radical improvement in the reconstruction quality and reliability (see Sec.
+S1.4 of the Supplemental Material \cite{supplemental}).